Biden deploying military medical teams in omicron response

 “As long as we have tens of millions of people who will not get vaccinated, we’re going to have full hospitals and needless deaths,” Biden said as he urged Americans to get vaccinated against COVID-19.

 “Wear a well-fitting mask,” Biden said.
 “Please wear a mask.”
-The president acknowledged “it’s a pain in the neck” but says it makes a difference.
+The president acknowledged, “It’s a pain in the neck” but says it makes a difference.

 “I know we’re all frustrated as we enter this new year,” he said.